-Abstract In 2005, a group of researchers, communitybased organizations and lawyers got together with smallscale fishers to launch a class action law suit against the government of South Africa in its allocation system of Individual Transferable Quotas, on the ground that the system was unfair to small-scale fishing communities and threatened their right to practise their livelihoods.
-This effort resulted in the cabinet adoption of a new small-scale fisheries policy in 2014, with amendments being made to fisheries law (the Marine Living Resource Act 18 of 1998) to accommodate the issues and concerns of small-scale fisheries.
+In 2005, a group of researchers, community-based organizations and lawyers got together with small-scale fishers to launch a class action law suit against the government of South Africa in its allocation system of Individual Transferable Quotas (ITQs), on the ground that the system was unfair to small-scale fishing communities and threatened their right to practise their livelihoods.
+This effort resulted in the cabinet adoption of a new Small-Scale Fisheries Policy in 2014, with amendments being made to fisheries law (the Marine Living Resource Act 18 of 1998) to accommodate the issues and concerns of small-scale fisheries.
 Draft regulations and an implementation plan have recently been released, paving the way for the implementation of small-scale fisheries allocations in 2016.
 These legal and policy shifts are of great significance for small-scale fisheries, both in South Africa and elsewhere, and deserve careful examination.

 This paper discusses the processes leading to the development of a new small-scale fisheries policy and what has followed since.
-Specifically, the analysis focuses on a variety of collaborations between scholars from different disciplines; researchers from multiple fields; community practitioners representing diverse professional and community perspectives; and community organizations across local, state, national and international levels.
+Specifically, the analysis focuses on a variety of collaborations between scholars from different disciplines; researchers from multiple fields; community practitioners representing diverse professional and community perspectives; and community organizations across local, state, national, and international levels.
 The paper uses a model of change that crosses research and practitioner boundaries based on three key strategies: getting noticed; organizing at scale; and getting a seat at the negotiation table.
-It also considers the

-"transdisciplinary" process of involving all relevant actors in strategic, collective, reflection-action-reflection-action "from below", which was crucial in the co-designing of this small-scale policy formulation in South Africa.
+It also considers the process of strategic, collective, reflection-action-reflection-action "from below", which was crucial in the co-designing of this small-scale policy formulation in South Africa - a transdisciplinary process that needed to include all relevant actors, especially non-academics, in the policy formulation process.